Mig-uel/advanced-js/design-patterns-and-proxy-objects/notes.md

 - The Singleton Pattern is useful for managing shared resources, such as database connections, configuration settings, or caches.
 - It can be used to ensure that only one instance of a class is created, preventing multiple instances from being created accidentally.

+## Real-World Examples of the Singleton Pattern

+1. **Logger**: A logger is a common example of a singleton.
+You want to have a single logger instance that is shared across different parts of an application to log messages.
+2. **Database Connection**: A database connection is another example of a singleton.
+You want to have a single database connection that is shared across different parts of an application to interact with the database.
+3. **Redux Store**: In React applications that use Redux for state management, the Redux store is implemented as a singleton.
+It ensures that there is only one store instance that manages the application state.
+4. **Node.js Module Caching**: Node.js caches modules after the first time they are loaded, so subsequent `require` calls return the same instance of the module.
+This behavior is similar to the Singleton Pattern.